iscc/iscc-specs/docs/specification.md

 We define a text normalization function that is specific to our application.
 It takes text and an optional boolean `keep_ws` parameter as an input and returns *normalized* Unicode text for further algorithmic processing.
 The `text_normalize` function performs the following operations in the given order while each step works with the results of the previous operation:

-1. Decode to native Unicode if text is a byte string
+1. Decode to native Unicode if the text is a byte string
 2. Remove leading and trailing whitespace
 3. Transform text to lowercase
 4. Decompose the lower case text by applying [Unicode Normalization Form D (NFD)](http://www.unicode.org/reports/tr15/#Norm_Forms).
 5. Filter out all characters that fall into the Unicode categories listed in the constant `UNICODE_FILTER`.
-Keep these control characters (Cc) that are commonly considered whitespace:
+Keep these control characters (Cc) that are commonly considered white-space:
     - `\u0009`,  # Horizontal Tab (TAB)
     - `\u000A`,  # Linefeed (LF)
     - `\u000D`,  # Carriage Return (CR)
-6. Keep or remove whitespace depending on `keep_ws` parameter
+6. Keep or remove whitespace depending on the `keep_ws` parameter
 7. Re-Combine the text by applying `Unicode Normalization Form KC (NFKC)`.

 See also: [Text normalization reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L180)